gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 we're not just going to leave you behind."
 She slapped its plates again.

-A hundred tired steps later they reached the hole.
-It was the same size as before: six blocks wide and six blocks long, with one row of blocks clinging to the wall for them to walk on.
+A hundred tired steps later they reached the hole: six floor blocks wide and six long, with one row of blocks clinging to the wall for them to walk on.
 "Are you going to be able to jump again?"
 Maddy asked Dockety.